neurodesign/vagrant-jekyll/README.md

 You need vagrant, and virtual box (although you can change the provider).

-Clone the repository:

-    git clone git@github.com:neurodesign/vagrant-jekyll.git

-In that folder, start the vagrant vm:
+Clone the repository, and start the vagrant vm:

     vagrant up